Modernizing Your NOC in 2024: 5 Key Areas for Maximum Impact

 Implement a formal incident process (if you haven't already).

-Base it on ITIL best practices.
+Base it on ITIL's best practices.
 Develop a comprehensive policy covering the entire incident lifecycle.
 Clearly define severity levels, response procedures, and escalation guidelines.
 This should include specific criteria for declaring major incidents, roles and responsibilities during incident response, and communication protocols.

 For instance, you might define that any outage affecting more than 20% of your customer base automatically triggers major incident procedures.